RemiAllio/MitoFinder_container/README.md

 ## Get and install Singularity

-To run the container, you just need to have [Singularity version >= 3.0](https://sylabs.io/guides/3.0/user-guide/quick_start.html) installed in your sytem.
+To run the container, you just need to have [Singularity version >= 3.0](https://sylabs.io/guides/3.0/user-guide/quick_start.html) installed in your system.

 To check if a right version of Singularity is actually installed:
 ```shell